Aetopia/ZetaConfig/README.md

     Expand the Framerate Limiter tab.
     Enable the Framerate Limiter, `[Ctrl] + Click` on the textbox & enter your desired framerate limit.

-    **Note: Due ZetaMod setting the ingame minimum and maximum framerate to 960, we cannot use the ingame framelimiter.**
+    **Note: Due ZetaPatcher setting the ingame minimum and maximum framerate to 960, we cannot use the ingame framelimiter.**

     ![SKFPS](res/SKFPS.png)